MQCOMP3120-2020/weekly-workshop-tasks-stevecassidy/README.md

 This repository will be used for weekly workshop tasks for COMP3120.

 Week 2 adds a simple example of using components, state and event handlers.
+Week 3 adds a form for adding units and a fake back-end using json-server